"What is Truth?"

 p =

-"looks like a spy"
+"looks like a spy"q =

-q = "acts like a spy"
+"acts like a spy"in

 p AND q